FionaSelanno/SassProject/README.md

 #Introduction:
 The goal of this app is to master sass by recreating [this](http://tympanus.net/Freebies/Landio/) website.
 I used Gulp to compile the scss.
-The initial setup is created by [Tjin Au Yeung](https://github.com/tjinauyeung/sass_lesson)
+The initial setup is created by [Tjin Au Yeung](https://github.com/tjinauyeung/sass_lesson).
+It is a WORK IN PROGRESS!

 #Installation:
     clone the repository